-- 5 The impulse response method (Sargent, 2012) was used in situ to measure the frequency response of each EC system and derive the tube delay (t{del}), cutoff frequency (f_c), and effective time constant (τ_e).
-Briefly, this method entails injecting an impulse of high N2O and CO2 concentration into - 10 the sample air stream.
+The impulse response method (Sargent, 2012) was used in situ to measure the frequency response of each EC system and derive the tube delay (t{del}), cutoff frequency (f_c), and effective time constant (τ_e).
+Briefly, this method entails injecting an impulse of high N2O and CO2 concentration into the sample air stream.
 Measuring the response to this impulse and taking the Fourier transform of this result gives the frequency response.
-This gives a conservative estimate of the frequency response of the system, as any attenuation of high frequencies caused by the test method is included in the sys-15 tem frequency response.
+This gives a conservative estimate of the frequency response of the system, as any attenuation of high frequencies caused by the test method is included in the system frequency response.

-The impulse responses were measured in situ for each analyzer by injecting high-concentration (2500 ppm N2O and 30 000 ppm CO2) gas directly into the intake with a fastacting solenoid valve (VHS micro dispense valve, The Lee 20 Co., Westbrook, Connecticut, USA) driven with a spike-andhold driver (part number IECX0501350AA, The Lee Co.) every 10 s, as controlled by a data logger.
-For the TDLAS-TE

-- and EC155, which were equipped with the vortex intake, the dispense valve nozzle was inserted into the rain cap end for a 25 test of the complete system.
+The impulse responses were measured in situ for each analyzer by injecting high-concentration (2500 ppm N_2O and $30\,000\,\text{ppm}\,\text{CO}2$) gas directly into the intake with a fastacting solenoid valve (VHS micro dispense valve, The Lee Co., Westbrook, Connecticut, USA) driven with a spike-andhold driver (part number IECX0501350AA, The Lee Co.) every 10 s, as controlled by a data logger.
+For the TDLAS-TE and EC155, which were equipped with the vortex intake, the dispense valve nozzle was inserted into the rain cap end for a test of the complete system.
 The TDLAS-LN used a rain cap that did not permit this direct injection.
 This rain cap was removed and replaced with a small adapter to mount the valve.
-The dispense valve was driven open for less than 5 ms for - each pulse.
-For the N2O analyzers, frequency response was 30 measured at various pressures, including the standard operating pressure (TDLAS-LN: 29, 38, 45, and 58 mb; TDLAS-TE: 28, 30, 35, and 43 mb).
+The dispense valve was driven open for less than 5 ms for each pulse.
+For the N2O analyzers, frequency response was measured at various pressures, including the standard operating pressure (TDLAS-LN: 29, 38, 45, and 58 mb; TDLAS-TE: 28, 30, 35, and 43 mb).
 These pressures were achieved by adjusting the needle valve that sets the sample flow.
-The EC155 frequency response was measured with the produc-35 tion version of the vortex intake assembly.
-The concentration data and the voltages to the solenoid valve were recorded at data and the voltages to the solenoid valve were recorded at 20 Hz for 20 min per test.
-The impulse response was calculated by subtracting the average ambient background N_2O or CO_2 concentrations
+The EC155 frequency response was measured with the production version of the vortex intake assembly.
+The concentration data and the voltages to the solenoid valve were recorded at 20 Hz for 20 min per test.

-40 from the data, overlaying the multiple 10 s periods, and then taking an average of the responses.
-The t{del} was calculated as the delay from the valve open signal to the peak of the impulse response, minus processing time for the analyzer (750, 372, and 800 ms, respectively, for TDLAS-LN, TDLAS-TE, 45 and EC155).
+The impulse response was calculated by subtracting the average ambient background N2O or CO2 concentrations from the data, overlaying the multiple 10 s periods, and then taking an average of the responses.
+The t{del} was calculated as the delay from the valve open signal to the peak of the impulse response, minus processing time for the analyzer (750, 372, and 800 ms, respectively, for TDLAS-LN, TDLAS-TE, and EC155).
 This tube delay represents the physical travel time through the sampling system and into the analyzer sample cell.

 The frequency response was calculated as the normalized amplitude of the Fourier transform of the impulse response.
-50 The f_c was determined graphically as the frequency at which the frequency response reached a value of $1/\sqrt{2}$.
-Following common practice, we compared this frequency response to a linear, first-order system (Moore, 1986; Horst, 1997; Massman, 2000; Massman and Lee, 2002; Ibrom et al. [153], 2007).
-This transfer function is often related to electronic circuits, 55 but it also describes transfer function of an ideal mixing volume (Horst, 1997).
-The amplitude of the transfer function ($T{\rm FR}$) is
+The f_c was determined graphically as the frequency at which the frequency response reached a value of $1/\sqrt{2}$.
+Following common practice, we compared this frequency response to a linear, first-order system (Moore, 1986; Horst, 1997; Massman, 2000; Massman and Lee, 2002; Ibrom et al., 2007).
+This transfer function is often related to electronic circuits, but it also describes transfer function of an ideal mixing volume (Horst, 1997).
+The amplitude of the transfer function (T{FR}) is